staciawyman/blender/README.md

 ## Input:

-`genome`	Path to reference genome.
+`reference genome`	Path to reference genome.
 If reference has "mm10" in it, then the mouse blacklist coordinates will be used.
 Otherwise, human is assumed and the hg38 blacklist coordinates will be used.

 `guide sequence`	Guide sequence should be provided 5'-> 3' without the PAM sequence.

 `IP bamfile`	This is the aligned bamfile for the MRE11 pulldown of ChIP-Seq of a Cas9 edited sample.
 BLENDER will extract the reference sequence fromthis file for use in the analysis.
 I typically use BWA for alignment, but bowtie2 can be used as well.
 BLENDER has not been tested with bamfiles from other aligners.

 `control bamfile`	This is a ChIP-Seq for MRE11 pulldown from either unedited cells or cells that have been edited with a non-targeting gRNA.
 If there are greater than 10 reads in the control sample, the hit in the edited sample is filtered out.
 This option can be set by the user.

+`output directory`

 ## Options: